MacRimi/HWEncoderX/README.md

 - **Telegram Notifications**: Sends welcome messages, transcoding details (time, speed, quality), and error notifications.

-- **Automatic Quality Adjustment**: Optimized quality adjustment based on the input video bitrate using the global **QUALITY** variable.
+- **Automatic Quality Adjustment**: Optimized adjustment to **prioritize quality** based on the input video bitrate using the global QUALITY variable.

 - **Always Active Docker**: The container remains active, continuously monitoring the input directory for new files.